Characterizing quantum gases in time-controlled disorder realizations using cross-correlations of density distributions: Introduction

 An important recent research direction of ultracold quantum gases is the study of nonequilibrium dynamics in driven quantum systems.
 A key asset to studying such systems is tight control over all relevant experimental parameters.
 For dynamically-disordered systems, this implies controlling the correlation time of the disordered potential in addition to engineering the spatial correlation length.
 For disordered systems, however, most experimental realizations considered a purely static disorder, and examples of dynamical disorder studies are scarce.
 For example, investigations of dynamical disorder have been reported using microwaves \cite{Ruan.2020}, where the time scales of the disorder dynamics are in the millisecond range.
 These time scales, however, are not suited for quantum gases, where relevant time scales are of the order of microseconds.
 The impact of time-dependent disorder on quantum systems is yet largely unexplored experimentally.
 Theoretical works predict many-body localization to resist turbulations created by time-dependent potentials \cite{Ponte.2015, Abanin.2016, Lazarides.2015} given that the driving frequency is sufficiently large.
 Theory also predicts universal transport in dynamic disorder in the absence of localization \cite{Krivolapov.2012}.
 At the same time, as shown for an optical setup in \cite{Levi.2012}, AL seems to break down, and diffusive transport or hyper-broadening is expected to occur in time-dependent disorder.
 So far, it is unclear under which conditions localization could persist for slower dynamics.
-Furthermore, there are still open questions, e.g., on which timescales these processes take place and how the driving parameters influence the dynamics. \\ Here we show a simple scheme to create time-dependent optical disorder potentials where the spatial statistical properties of the potential are time-independent.
-Still, the pattern changes for increasing time, and the correlation decays with time.
-Furthermore, we show that the characterizing features of the speckle, such as length and time scales, can be deduced from both direct analyses of the random interference pattern and density profiles of quantum gases trapped in the disordered potential landscape.
+Furthermore, there are still open questions, e.g., on which timescales these processes take place and how the driving parameters influence the dynamics. \\ Here, we show a simple scheme to create time-dependent optical disorder potentials where the spatial statistical properties of the potential are time-independent.
+To analyze \AW{the disorder properties of this scheme, we here experimentally measure the optical intensity cross-correlations, relating intensity distributions of two different disorder realizations, which decay as the disorder realization is experimentally changed in discrete steps.
+We address the extent to which these optical cross-correlations are reflected by the cross-correlations of quantum gas densities measured in different static disorder realizations. } While the former is a direct measurement of the disordered optical potential's cross-correlation, the latter is influenced by several effects.
+Theoretically, the density distribution of a BEC in disorder due to interaction effects has been studied; see Ref.~\cite{SanchezPalencia2006}.
+Experimentally, we address the influence of column integration, imaging noise, inhomogeneities, and finite temperature in images of quantum gases and whether the \AW{cross-correlations between density distributions taken in different realizations }of the underlying disorder potential can be deduced.
+We find that, indeed, the atomic density \AW{cross-}correlations between two absorption images of quantum gases trapped in different optical disorder realizations resemble the direct optical correlations.
+This result will allow the study of quantum gases in dynamical disorder when the optical speckle correlation is continuously reduced during the trapping of a quantum gas in future work.